Arguments against a sugar-sweetened beverage (SSB) tax in Australia

 Industry wants to be ‘part of the solution’ but is obliged to maximise profit

-The World Health Organization asserts that arguments against taxes are usually either false or greatly overstated.4 The case for a tax on sugar-sweetened beverages in Australia is outlined in a previous section.
+The WHO asserts that arguments against taxes are usually either false or greatly overstated.4 The case for a tax on sugar-sweetened beverages in Australia is outlined in a previous section.
+Some of the industry’s key arguments against an SSB tax, and responses from public health advocates, are outlined below.

 1. Individual responsibility – but costs are borne by government

-Research from Mexico,11 Chile,12 Ecuador13 and a review of middle-income countries14 finds consumers of lower socio-economic status are more price-sensitive towards sugar-sweetened beverages, meaning they are more likely to modify their behaviour to purchase alternative products.
-An economic modelling study has shown that almost 50% of the health care savings generated by a 20% tax on SSBs in Australia would accrue in the most disadvantaged groups.10
+Research from Mexico12, Chile13, Ecuador14 and a review of middle-income countries15 finds consumers of lower socioeconomic status are more price-sensitive towards SSBs, meaning they are more likely to modify their behaviour to purchase alternative products.
+An economic modelling study from Australia shows that a 20% tax on SSBs would increase annual expenditure on SSBs by just AU$35.40 per person (0.5% of expenditure on food and non-alcoholic drinks) in the lowest socioeconomic groups.16 Despite this increase in the cost of SSBs, the annual increase in SSB purchases between groups with the highest and lowest socioeconomic status was found to be relatively small (AU$3.80/capita).14

 Any arguably regressive characteristics of a health levy on SSBs could be overcome by using revenue gained through the levy to fund initiatives and programs with a focus on Australians of low socioeconomic position.
-This could include subsidies on fresh fruit and vegetables for low-income families, or programs to improve availability of fresh produce in remote and rural areas.6
+This could include subsidies on fresh fruit and vegetables for low-income families, or programs to improve availability of fresh produce in remote and rural areas.17

 4. Has sugar consumption decreased in Australia?

-There is growing international evidence that consumption of added sugars, particularly from SSBs, are a major cause of excess weight gain and type 2 diabetes.1920More than half of Australians aged two years and older exceed the World Health Organization’s recommended limits on energy from free sugars and much of this free sugar comes from sugary drinks.
+There is growing international evidence that consumption of added sugars, particularly from SSBs, is a major cause of excess weight gain and type 2 diabetes.21 22 More than half of Australians aged two years and older exceed the WHO’s recommended limits on energy from free sugars, particularly due to sugary drink intakes.16 18

 5. Impact on jobs and the economy